w3c/tokyo18-workshop/minutes.md

 **Ivan Herman:** Inviting to join the *virtual* table.

-**Nathaniel McCully:** I was inspired to see the creativity in the Web space, in the media space.
+**Nat McCully:** I was inspired to see the creativity in the Web space, in the media space.
 It's exciting to see what's possible.
 … I think proofs of concept, small groups of people trying to achieve something, and then getting the word out will draw people to it.
 … Way to convince people, friends, publishing industry to join and participate.
 … That kind of draw, plus stick of if you don't adapt you die, is a good motivation.